fathzer/plugin-loader/README.md

 Usually, the plugin can be stored in a jar file, but you can imagine loading it from the network.

 This library helps application developper's to manage plugins in their application.
-It provides an abstraction of the plugin process and a concrete implementation to build and load plugins stored in jar files.
+It provides an abstraction of the process of loading plugins and a concrete implementation to load plugins stored in jar files.

 The [plugin-loader-example](https://github.com/fathzer/plugin-loader/tree/main/plugin-loader-example) folder contains an example of jar plugin implementation and loading.